jawadraza786/kernel-vuln-detector/README.md

 ---

 ## Repository Note

-This repository documents research I conducted at UT Arlington and extends it into a runnable prototype.
-The original lab work used a proprietary dataset and was not open-sourced.
-The sample files here are independently written to demonstrate the same vulnerability classes studied in the original research.
+Built based on research conducted at the UT Arlington Security Lab (2023–2024).